710 Day 2020

 MÜV Shatter was the first cannabis concentrate offered to Florida patients at MÜV Dispensaries.
 After cannabinoids are extracted from the cannabis plant, the crude extract is poured onto slabs and placed in a vacuum oven.
 This step removes residual ethanol from the extraction process, and stabilizes the extract into its final form: a clear, glass-like consistency that shatters like the top of crème brûlée when cracked with a spoon.

 Think of MÜV Blue as the sibling of Shatter.
-While still in crude extract form, the extract is agitated and whipped, bringing air into it.
+Shatter is melted down to a viscous state, then agitated and whipped, bringing air into it.
 The agitated extract is then poured onto slabs and placed in the vacuum oven, where it will rise similar to baking a soufflé.
 The final texture is dry and crumbly, and reminiscent to that of a honeycomb.

 A second outlier is MÜV RSO.
 Instead of cold ethanol, less selective room temperature ethanol is used for extraction.
 This captures fats, lipids, chlorophyll, flavonoids and so much more – pieces of the plant that you do not want to inhale, but when consumed orally, produces sedating effects, and has shown to potentially hold anti-cancerous benefits, too.